-Dominating an entire market (i.e. “Weddings”, “Travel”, “Business”, etc…) is extremely hard, especially if you’re just starting out. you have a better chance of getting somewhere by trying to build your authority in a niche, or a segment of your main market.
+Dominating an entire market (i.e. “Weddings”, “Travel”, “Technology”, etc…) is very hard to do, especially when you’re just getting started. you have a better chance of getting somewhere by trying to build your authority in a niche, or a micro niche of your main market.

 Take a look at the illustration below …

-You can see from the above that “Marriage Celebrant Course” is a sub niche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the larger “Weddings” market (another category).
+You can see from the above that “Marriage Celebrant Course” is a subniche (i.e. a subcategory) of the “Marriage Celebrant” niche (a category), which itself is a subcategory of the “Weddings” market (another category).

 When choosing the keywords you would use as a top-level category to file your posts under, it’s a good idea to take into account factors like “market competition.”

-For example, the screenshot below shows Google’s estimates for the average number of monthly searches for each of the sample keywords …
+For example, the screenshot below shows estimates from Google for the average number of monthly searches for each of the above keywords …

 (Google Keyword Planner – Keyword research tool for category planning)

 When planning your main topic categories, it’s important to spend time thinking carefully about all the elements you can control (like the main keywords used throughout your site), and how you are going to use these elements to try to a competitive advantage.
 If you set too big a goal (i.e. dominating the entire “Wedding” market), you will only end up feeling disappointed.
 If, on the other hand, you focus on a narrow niche or sub-niche, you could experience little to no activity on your site and hence no significant opportunities to grow your market share online.